Comparing Twilio SendGrid's Activity feed and Email Logs, and verifying CSV and JSON

 About Activity feed and Email Logs

-Activity feed is a feature for listing recent email events and tracking delivery flow on a per-message basis.
-Lists can be exported as CSV.
-The default retention period varies by plan, generally 3 or 7 days.
-Additionally, purchasing the Email Activity history add-on extends the retention period to a maximum of 30 days.
+Activity feed is a feature for listing recent email events and tracking delivery flows on a message-by-message basis.
+The list can be exported as CSV.
+The default retention period varies by plan, typically 3 or 7 days.
+Additionally, purchasing the Email Activity history add-on extends the retention period to up to 30 days.

-On the other hand, Email Logs, newly released in November 2025, is a feature for investigating email delivery paths and problem areas.
-It provides event-level data in JSON format, useful for troubleshooting and storing verification results.
+On the other hand, Email Logs, released in November 2025, is a feature for investigating email delivery routes and problem locations.
+It provides event-level data in JSON format that can be used for troubleshooting or saving verification results.
 The retention period is 30 days and cannot be extended.

-Since Email Logs UI filters require exact matches, we'll use a fixed subject line for easier searching during testing.
-Also, we'll prepare an API Key for retrieving data via the Email Logs API.
+Since Email Logs UI filtering is based on exact matching, we'll use a fixed subject line for easier searching during testing.
+Also, an API Key is required when using the Email Logs API.

 Setup